arpitbhatia23/exon/README.md

 Wrapper function for handling asynchronous route handlers with automatic error catching.

+### Swagger API Documentation

+Automatic API documentation with Swagger/OpenAPI 3.0.
+Access the interactive API docs at `/docs` when your server is running.

 ### Middleware Support

 Pre-configured middleware directory for authentication, validation, and custom middleware.